10 project management challenges (and how to overcome them)

 A lack of resources can happen for several reasons:

-• Poor initial estimates — We briefly discussed this at the beginning of this text.
-If you poorly estimate the time, budget, and scope of the project, you will have an inadequate amount of resources from the get-go and will probably have to renegotiate the terms of the project later on.
+- Poor initial estimates — if you inaccurately estimate the time, budget, and scope of the project, you will have an inadequate amount of resources from the get-go and will probably have to renegotiate the terms of the project later on.

 Solution: Put together a resource management plan